mwangox/stookv/README.md

 - Rust: [storus](https://github.com/mwangox/stogo)
 - Spring Boot Starter: [stoja-spring-boot-starter](https://github.com/mwangox/stoja-spring-boot-starter) (Java framework)

-For those who want to implement their own SDK(s), I recommend using gRPC APIs instead of REST APIs due to their associated benefits.
+For those who want to implement their own SDK(s), I recommend using gRPC APIs instead of REST APIs due to their high performing nature.
 All the SDKs mentioned above use gRPC APIs to interact with the `stookv` instance.
 Please visit the respective repository for more details on the SDK usage. n

 ### Secrets Encryption